Hunter Education FAQs

-A: Contact your Regional Hunter Education Coordinator by clicking on the "Contact Us" link at the bottom of the search page.
+A: Please contact your Regional Hunter Education Coordinator by clicking on the "Contact Us" link at the bottom of the search page.

 Q: Am I required to have a hunter education certificate to apply for a big game tag?

-A: Yes, the Hunt Application Office requires proof of hunter education along with license and tag applications.
+A: Yes, the Department requires proof of hunter education along with license and tag applications.
 Proof of hunter education may be a previous license with a hunter education number or identifying mark.